 If you can’t connect Mac and Windows computers, make sure both computers are on the same network and the network connection is working.
 Here are some additional things to try.

 Make sure your Mac is connected to the network.
-To check your connection, choose Apple menu > System Preferences, then click Network.
-Your type of network connection is listed on the left.
+To check your connection, choose Apple menu > System Settings, then click Network in the sidebar (you may need to scroll down).
+Your type of network connection is listed on the right.
 The indicator next to it should be green.

 If the computers are supposed to be in the same workgroup and on the same local network or subnetwork, make sure the workgroup name is exactly the same on both.